joehinkle11/GitProviders/README.md

 # Git Providers

-This package allows for the management of git hosting provider access tokens and credentials stored securely in Keychain with simple SwiftUI views.
+This package allows for the management of git hosting provider access tokens, credentials and ssh keys stored securely in Keychain with simple SwiftUI views.

 ## Example Usage